In his latest post, TOP’s Mike Johnston (The Online Photographer) asked:

 My answer is: 15 years.

-A few months back I picked up super duper cheap a nice Canon 5D “classic” (the very first version, in all its 12Mp glory), mostly because of the price and the nice Canon flash it came with.
-I had for years a 5D mark II, loved the color rendering, but I didn’t like very much everything else because it burned the highlights like crazy and there was no way to lift the shadows without horrible banding.
+A few months back I picked up super duper cheap a nice Canon 5D “classic” – the very first version, in all its 12Mp glory – mostly because of the price and the nice Canon flash it came with.
+I had for years a 5D mark II, loved the color rendering, but I didn’t like very much everything else because it burned the highlights like crazy and there was no way to lift the shadows without horrible banding (UPDATE: burning the highlights was mostly my fault, I was using the camera at 50 Iso all the time.
+I’ve since bought another one and it has been fantastic.
+It does have less wiggle room than the 5D classic in the highlights, but not that much).
 Remember: I live in the super sunny South of Italy and I shoot a lot of woodland photography, where contrasts are extreme.

 I started shooting with the 5d “classic” during the lockdown, and I quickly discovered that:

 - it reacts almost like film to highlights.
 I can blow them almost 3 full stops and still fully recover them.
 Yes the shadows are crap, you can’t recover almost anything, but I rarely if ever need to.